 What is structural nonlinearity?
 The notion of linearity has become so ingrained in the practice of structural engineering that the term nonlinearity feels shadowy and ominous, vague and unconventional.
 Nonlinearity means that the structural behavior will be different, but how?
 What constitutes nonlinearity and what are the different types?

 There are multiple components, conditions, and behavior that all fit under the umbrella of structural nonlinearity.
-The terminology surrounding nonlinearity can be overwhelming – P-delta, secondary effects, inelastic behavior, softening/hardening, large deflections, gap elements, sway moments, follower forces, nonprismatic, directionality, etc.
+The terminology surrounding nonlinearity can be overwhelming – P-delta, secondary effects, inelastic behavior, softening/stiffening, large deflections, gap and hook elements, physical nonlinearity, follower forces, nonprismatic, directionality, etc.